rsnpj/notes-site/notes/Year_2/Software_Methodologies/Image_Processing/Spatial_Filtering.md

 1, in which case convolution does not change the average intensity of the image

-The gaussian filter gives more weight to the centre of the mask and, gradually, less weight to the values away from the centre
+The Gaussian filter gives more weight to the centre of the mask and, gradually, less weight to the values away from the centre

 The Gaussian function is positive everywhere